cdzombak/ecobee_influx_connector/README.md

-# Ecobee -> InfluxDB Connector
+# Ecobee -> InfluxDB/MQTT Connector

-Ship your Ecobee runtime, sensor and weather data to InfluxDB.
+Ship your Ecobee runtime, sensor and weather data to InfluxDB and/or MQTT.

 ## Getting Started